Bringing your kiddo home this fall?

 “You have to tell me how you’ve done it.
 They’re just all well-behaved and good to each other.“

-Ha.
-Not always, my friend, I think to myself.
-Wish his perception was my continual reality.
+Ha, not always, my friend, I think to myself.
+I wish his perception was my continual reality.
 Having said that, I could see that they considered each other, helped each other, spoke gently to each other lots of the time.

-I don’t have a secret.
+I don’t have a secret to socializing them.
 Of course, you knew that.

 But in my quest to socialize my children, I’ve learned…